 6 – You will see the most characters.

 This cast of characters is the largest cast of Disney animated characters to ever appear in the same 3-D show.
 That is an impressive feat and a lot of work to incorporate all of these characters and classic movies into one show.
 You get to see characters from Aladdin, The Lion King, Fantasia, Peter Pan, The Little Mermaid, Beauty and the Beast, and more.
 Scenes from Coco have been added as well!

 5 – The screen for the show is the largest seamless projection screen in the world.

-This creates and extremely immersive experience and the characters feel larger than life in front of you.
+This creates an extremely immersive experience and the characters feel larger than life in front of you.
 The entire screen measures in at 150 feet long and 28 feet high.
-It is wraps around the stage to help create the immersive effect in the various scenes.
+It is wrapped around the stage to help create the immersive effect in the various scenes.
 You don’t even realize the screen is that large at first until the curtains are moved back to display the full length of the theater.

 4 – The entire film was created via computer.

 This is the first time that Disney has ever done this for this type of show.
 There are no hand drawings or animation used in the final film.
-It was all computer animated from start to finish for the entire show.
+It was all computer-animated from start to finish for the entire show.

 3 – The director and producer for the show is no stranger to Disney.

 George Scribner was the director and producer for PhilharMagic.
 If you are a Disney historian you would recognize him as the same director that worked on Oliver and Company as well as The Prince and the Pauper.